-- (1) Uphold the original decision and/or sanction(s); - (2) Dismiss the case or individual charge(s) against the student and vacate any portion or all of the sanction(s); - (3) Modify or reduce the sanction(s); or in cases involving charges relating to sexual misconduct as defined by applicable university policy, enhance the sanction; or - (4) Remand the case to the original hearing body to consider a specific issue as directed by the appeal officer or refer the case to a new hearing body to be reheard.
+- Uphold the original decision and/or sanction(s); - (2) Dismiss the case or individual charge(s) against the student and vacate any portion or all of the sanction(s); - (3) Modify or reduce the sanction(s); or - (4) Remand the case to the original hearing body to consider a specific issue as directed by the appeal officer or refer the case to a new hearing body to be reheard.
 If possible, a new hearing body should be different from the one that originally decided the case.
 If a case is reheard by a hearing body, the sanction imposed can be greater than that imposed at the original hearing.

-(Board approval dates: 3/2/2001, 12/7/2007, 5/14/2010, 4/6/2012, 4/8/2016, 9/2/2016)
+(Board approval dates: 3/2/2001, 12/7/2007, 5/14/2010, 4/6/2012, 4/8/2016, 9/2/2016, 5/31/2019)

-3335-23-19 Minor deviations from procedure Deviations and other procedures.
+3335-23-19 Deviations and other procedures.

-A student and hearing officer may agree in advance to miner deviations from procedure.
+A student and hearing officer may agree in advance to deviations from procedure.
 Such deviations are not then subject to appeal.
-Other miner deviations are acceptable as long as such deviations are not found upon appeal to be materially harmful to the respondent or the complainant.
-The office of student life student conduct and the committee on academic misconduct may create additional procedures in alignment with this code.
+Other deviations are acceptable as long as such deviations are not found-upon appeal to be materially harmful to the respondent.
+The office of student life, student conduct and the committee on academic misconduct may create additional procedures, such as record retention and reporting, in alignment with this code.
+Student Conduct will publish standards used to review, investigate, and adjudicate allegations involving registered student organizations.
+These procedures must be publicly available on the appropriate Ohio State University's website.